HobblHase/xnLoad-edit/README.md

 ## xnLoad

-# A loadingscreen stlyed like the GTA-V one

-Replace Image 1-9 yourself if you like to :) Replace the song if you want to.

-Feel free to edit my version im not the official publisher of this resource!!

-I'll be updating this if there are bugy or smth.
+# xnLoad is a FiveM Loadingscreen based on the GTAV and GTA:SA loadingscreen.
+I used some non-GTA Fonts but feel free to replace :)

+I didnt published this script for FiveM i only forked it and sorted it.
+I also edited some lines of the code.
+Feel free to edit this, but atleast give credits in the code 😀 The .html is translated into German but simply use deepl to translate it back :)